cabanmichal/Filminfo/README.md

 -   In the separate window metadata can be filtered using regular expression.
 -   Double-click copies cell value to clipboard.

+### Export/Import metadata

+-   Some (predefined) tags can be exported to a json file.
+-   This json file can be used to re-import the tags back.
+-   Import only works when the images are in the same folder as the json.
+Doesn't work with subfolders.

 ## Installation